-Once formed, members of SSAS started to talk in detail about their astronomical interests and ambitions.
-At this point it became apparent that we had a magic mix of diverse interests in space, space travel, astro photography, and deep sky exploring – where science fiction rubs shoulders with science fact!
+Once formed, members of SSAS started to talk in detail about their astronomical interests, ambitions and ideas for the new society.
+At this point it became apparent that we had a magic mix of diverse interests in space, space travel, astro-photography, and deep sky exploring – where science fiction rubs shoulders with science fact!
 Most of us can’t stop talking when we discover a new piece of astro wonder – even if we’ve seen it before, we’re still keen to share it with anyone that’s interested.

 One of our main objectives for forming the new society was to offer outreach – delivering astronomy to a wide and diverse audience in their own environment.
 As a consequence, the National Trust invited us to partake in some of their Star Gazing Open Evenings around East Sussex, much to our delight.
 We are also involved with Scouting and Girl Guiding groups, supporting their astronomical evenings, and giving assistance to those wishing to attain relevant badges.
 Schools have also shown an interest in the various evening programmes we are now able to offer.
 Using planetarium software, we can ensure that these evenings are not weather dependant.
 The other very important contact we’ve made is with Melanie Davies, a Fellow of the Royal Astronomical Society and Founder of Creative Space, who is a mine of cosmic information and an absolutely brilliant presenter of all things concerning space.
 We can regularly be found at Melanie’s astronomy-themed public engagement events where we offer a supporting role with our telescopes and passion for astronomy.